crypto-flash/crypto-flash-price-feed/README.md

-# crypto flash price feed

-price feed server
+# Crypto Flash Price Feed

+Crypto Flash Price Feed is a price feed server to return the current price of cryptocurrencies from CoinMarketCap.
+The response is in XML format so we can use it in google sheets with `IMPORTXML`

 # install